RagibShahriyear/RagibShahriyear/README.md

 ### Hi there!
 This is Ragib (Ra-gib, not Rah-jib).
-I like to train models with a lot of data.
-Data is love, data is life. <3

 🧑🏻‍💻 Currently working on: LLMs, specially fine-tuning, RAG, and agents! 😎

 Publications:

-My interests:
+My interests: LLMs, NLP, Medical Data.

 Connect with me:
+📧 : ragib.aiub@gmail.com

+---
+> Are we making data, or is it the data that makes us who we are?